SideRepoOps

 ---on: workflow_dispatch: inputs: target_repo: description: "Target repository (owner/repo)" required: true task: description: "Task description" required: true

-safe-outputs: github-token: ${{ secrets.MULTI_REPO_PAT }} create-issue: target-repo: ${{ inputs.target_repo }} # Dynamic target---
+safe-outputs: github-token: ${{ secrets.GH_AW_MULTI_REPO_PAT }} create-issue: target-repo: ${{ inputs.target_repo }} # Dynamic target---

 # Multi-Repository Automation

-Work on user-specified repository: {{inputs.target_repo}}Using GitHub Apps
+Work on user-specified repository: {{inputs.target_repo}}Checking Out the Target Repository

 Section titled “Using GitHub Apps”For enhanced security, use GitHub Apps instead of PATs.
-GitHub Apps provide automatic token expiration after job completion, more granular permission control, better audit trails, and can be installed at organization level.

 Bidirectional Sync